College Writing Program

 What can I expect from a tutoring session?

-The goal of the Writing Fellow is to provide critical feedback that will help you to edit and revise your own work.
-You can expect Fellows to respect your work as your own, which means that they will not write your paper for you.
+The goal of a writing fellow is to provide critical feedback that will help you to edit and revise your own work.
+You can expect fellows to respect your work as your own, which means that they will not write your paper for you.
 You are encouraged to come with these expectations in mind, and you will definitely get more out of your session if you do.

-Upon entering either the SBA 166 or Rush Rhees Library G121 office, you can expect to be met by a friendly peer tutor who is interested in your work.
-The Fellow will ask you some questions about your work and will enter information into the database that we use to track sessions.
-The rest of the session will depend on your specific goals and needs; the Fellow may ask you to read your paper aloud, or he/she may help you with grammar, organization, or brainstorming ideas.
-The session will end by the Fellow asking you to develop a plan for further revision of your work.
+On entering either our offices in Sue B, Rush Rhees Library, or Carlson, you can expect to be met by a friendly peer tutor who is interested in your work.
+The fellow will ask you some questions about your work and will enter information into the database that we use to track sessions.
+The rest of the session will depend on your specific goals and needs.
+The fellow may ask you to read your paper aloud, or he/she may help you with grammar, organization, or brainstorming ideas.
+The session will end with the fellow asking you to develop a plan for further revision.

-Your Writing Fellow is there to help you learn to plan, draft, revise, edit and proofread your papers more effectively; they will not take over any stage of your writing process, but will help you take control of any stage.
-For example, Fellows will not write on your papers or reword them for you, but they will ask questions and explain principles that will prompt you to reword and rewrite for yourself.
+Your writing fellow is there to help you learn to plan, draft, revise, edit, and proofread your papers more effectively; he or she will not take over any stage of your writing process, but will help you take control of any stage.
+For example, fellows will not write on your papers or reword them for you, but they will ask questions and explain principles that will prompt you to reword and rewrite for yourself.

 Top